srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 <img src="/pegasystems/pega-datascientist-tools/blob/master/images/pega_export_adm_models.png" width="50%">

-For detailed instructions see (https://docs.pega.com/bundle/platform-88/page/platform/decision-management/data-set-export.html).
+For detailed instructions see [Exporting data from a data set](https://docs.pega.com/bundle/platform-88/page/platform/decision-management/data-set-export.html).

 In the dialog that follows, press "Export".
 Depending on the size of your data, this may take a while.
 Then before dismissing the dialog, export the data from the Pega system by clicking the download link that will be shown when the export process has finished.